Liberal Women of Chesterfield County: History

 In 2016, poet and writer Kim Drew Wright founded Liberal Women of Chesterfield County.
 A graduate in journalism from the University of North Carolina - Chapel Hill, she worked in the field of advertising.
 She began and continues to be the administrator of the Facebook page for LWCC, coordinating the group's many meetings and events.
-Chesterfield County, where the Liberal Women of Chesterfield County group of activists is centered, is a suburb of Richmond, Virginia and part of the 7th Congressional District of Virginia.
-Since the LWCC group is in the 7th Congressional District, a rural-suburban mix that stretches from Culpeper County to Nottoway County, and since the group membership grew to over 4000 people including some outside the district, it is sometimes called "Liberal Women of Chesterfield County - and Beyond."
+Chesterfield County, where the Liberal Women of Chesterfield County group of activists is centered, is a suburb of Richmond, Virginia and part of Virginia's 1st and 4th congressional districts.
+Since the LWCC group is in the 1st and 4th Congressional Districts, a rural-suburban mix that stretches from Potomac Beach in the north, down south to the state line near Emporia, to Poquoson in the east, and just outside of Blackstone and South Hill to the west, and since the group membership grew to over 4000 people including some outside the district, it is sometimes called "Liberal Women of Chesterfield County - and Beyond."

 LWCC engages in community volunteerism beyond politics.
 LWCC members have stocked the high school food go-home pantries of needy teens of Chesterfield County, participated in a "Adopt a Highway" highway clean-up project, and teamed up with local organization "Sylvia Sisters" to ensure that needy girls get feminine hygiene products both locally and in Uganda.